illusio666/employee_attrition_analysis/README.md

 The Power BI dashboard is in the folder Dashboard files, and can also be accessed online (until Pro subscription expires!) at the following link https://app.powerbi.com/links/LCrmSPCrFy?ctid=c233c072-135b-431d-af59-35e05babf941&pbi_source=linkShare

-## Ethical & Accessibility Considerations ✅
+## Ethical Considerations ✅

+The dataset contained no personally identifiable data and so that did not need to be anonymised.
+In the event that this same data were taken from a live HR system, there would be a preparatory exercise to remove any personally identifiable data (name, staff number,address, phone number, etc) to conduct analysis, albeit those details would be needed when running the model at a later date to identify staff at risk of attrition.

+There would be a real-world consideration when it comes to identify potential leavers and deploying a retention strategy aimed at those groups:

+- potential preferential treatment of subsets of employees (training plans, pay reviews, etc)
+- retention strategy may not be in line with the employee's best interest
+- retention strategy for some individuals maynot be in line with the company's best interest e.g. staff with performance issues.

+Development and deployment of any strategies would need to be considered in terms of fairness to all employees and what exceptions might be legitimately (and legally) made to those strategies.

+Where employees are proveably below market rate pay, this is a valid reason to conduct a review and adjustment.
+However, such activity based on more subjective means (manager's assessment of identified employee) is subject to bias and therefore risk.

+## Accessibility considerations ✅

 ALT data has been added to the image to assist screen readers.

 Colour palettes have been chosen to be colourblind-safe i.e. no red/green combinations despite the typical bad/good connotations that might be inferred from doing so.

-The dataset contained no personally identifiable data and so that did not need to be anonymised.
-In the event that this same data were taken from a live HR system, there would be a preparatory exercise to remove any personally identifiable data (name, staff number,address, phone number, etc) to conduct analysis, albeit those details would be needed when running the model at a later date to identify staff at risk of attrition.

 ## Credits